Skip to Content

 While blackheads develop on the surface of the skin, whiteheads form underneath the hair follicle.
 They never emerge past the skin surface, but they can be more difficult to reach.
 Whiteheads occur when closed pores get clogged with sebum and other pieces of cells.
 If you have whiteheads, your dermatologist will try to open the pores to clear them out.
 A diet full of fruits and vegetables can help you avoid developing white heads.
 Use caution with products that might contain excess oil like sunscreen.

 If you have skin trouble, the experts at Arlington Dermatology can help you figure out the skin care treatment for you.
 Whether you have acne or a chronic skin disease, we can help you find a treatment plan that brings real results.
-To learn more about our procedures and products or to make an appointment, visit us online or call 847-392-5440.
+To learn more about our procedures and products or to make an appointment, visit us online or call [company-phone id=1].

 face cleansing